jjamaltwin/webapi-challenge/README.md

 - [x] Describe a Resource?

     It is a object used to add value/information.
+It is pretty much the data we add to the appilication.
+Depending on what the desires of the client are.

 - [x] What can the API return to help clients know if a request was successful?